-A chain link construction fence, or ARC determined equivalent (minimum 5 feet height) shall be erected within ten feet (10 feet) of the Construction Envelope for the duration of construction.
-The fence shall have a single entrance located at the driveway entrance and shall be maintained intact until the completion of construction.
+A chain link construction fence, or ARC determined equivalent (minimum 5 feet height) shall be erected within ten feet (10 feet) of the Construction Envelope.
+It shall be erected prior to beginning site disturbance unless the ARC agrees with the builder rationale for a delay; it shall be maintained intact for the duration of construction.
+The fence shall have a single entrance located at the driveway entrance.
 All construction activities, materials and equipment shall be kept within the construction fence at all times.
+The fence shall be installed in general conformance with the construction fencing depicted on the approved Site Plan.